RDP-1/PiTemperatureMonitor/README.md

 # PiTemperatureMonitor
-A very simple bash script that monitors the CPU temp using cron and controls a fan accordingly.
+A simple bash script that monitors the CPU temp using cron and controls a fan accordingly.
 No python required!

 ## Installation
 Download all the files then `chmod +x` and run `installer.sh` in the same directory as `tempmon.sh` and `gettemp.sh`, then follow the onscreen instructions.